 I can't fully understand why I associate my anger at the food industry with Jesus multiplying loaves and fishes on the lovely Galilean hillside.
 Am I mad at Jesus?
 No. I think Jesus manifests God's crazy love in the lavish abundance of this satisfiying and sacred meal.
 Additionally, the scene on the hillside means to teach humanity how it's done - so that we can do the same thing.

-And now, schools are closed - where so many American children received their one good meal a day.
-And without jobs, parents can't even get to use the Drive-thru.
+Summer.
+Schools are closed - where so many American children received their one good meal a day.
+Jobless parents can't even get to use the Drive-thru.

 Jesus “looked up to heaven, and blessed and broke the loaves, and gave them to the disciples, and the disciples gave them to the crowds.
 And all ate and were filled; and they took up what was left over of the broken pieces, twelve baskets full.”